 * Knight shares plunge as CEO says firm seeking financing

-* TD Ameritrade, Vanguard, Fidelity routing orders elsewhere
+* TD Ameritrade, Fidelity routing orders to other market makers

 By Edward Krudy and Jed Horowitz and John McCrank